buerki/SubString/README.md

 ![alt](icon.png)
-SubString v0.9.4
+SubString v0.9.5
 ================

-The SubString package is a set of Unix Shell scripts used to consolidate frequencies of word n-grams of various different n (i.e. word n-grams of different lengths).
+The SubString package is a set of Unix shell scripts used to consolidate frequencies of word n-grams of various different n (i.e. word n-grams of different lengths).
 In the process, the frequencies of substrings are reduced by the frequencies of their superstrings and a consolidated list with n-grams of different length is produced without an inflation of the overall count.
 The functions performed by this package will primarily be of interest to linguists and computational linguists working on formulaic language, multi-word sequences and other phraseological phenomena.

 A. Frequency Consolidation
 --------------------------